ssardina/tapp-fixture/README.md

 As of July 2022, the system was simplified and moved to Python-based Jupyter notebook [playhq_scrape.ipynb](playhq_scrape.ipynb) and direct interaction with the [PlayHQ](https://bv.playhq.com/)'s Public [API](https://support.playhq.com/hc/en-au/sections/4405422358297-PlayHQ-APIs).
 This notebook does not require any manual work beforehand (e.g.,receiving a spreadsheet or exporting fixture from Pl and can produce CSV files that are ready to be imported into TeamApp.

+## How to use it

-To run the system the following is needed:
+First, to run the following is needed to run the notebook system:

 - PlayHQ keys to access the Public API:
   - Organization id. (e.g., "`8c4d5431-eaa5-4644-82ac-992abe224b88`")
   - `x-api-key`: provided by PlayHQ support.
   - `x-tenant`: the id of the sport (e.g., `bv` for Basketball Victoria).
 - Python 3.8+ interpreter.
 - Jupyter notebooks.
 - Non-default packages: `pandas`, `json`, `pyshorteners`, `coloredlogs`: